-Infrared light therapy is one of the most effective ways to relieve joint pain, but even though it’s scientifically proven, few people are aware of this remarkable drug-free way to relieve pain – And fast!
+Infrared light therapy is one of the most effective ways to relieve joint pain, but even its scientific back, only a few people are aware of this remarkable drug-free way to relieve pain – fast.

 In the last 40 years, research has found some powerful therapeutic benefits of light for our body;

 Both visible red and infrared light have been shown to affect at least 24 different positive changes at a cellular level.
-There’s also solid evidence that red and infrared light can calm inflammation and relieve pain effectively.
+Solid evidence has emerged to prove that red and infrared light can calm inflammation and relieve pain effectively.

 People use it for Fibromyalgia related pain, Lyme disease pain, muscle and nerve pain and many more serious conditions.

-Infrared light (at 880 nm) is deep penetrating light which penetrates to a depth of about 30-40 mm, which makes it effective also for bone pain, joints pain, and deep muscle problems. inflammation and relieve pain even if there’s no heat involved.
+Infrared light (at 880 nm) is deep penetrating light which penetrates to a depth of about 30-40 mm, which makes it effective for bone pain, joints pain, and deep muscle problems.
+It can help heal inflammation and relieve pain even though no heat is involved.